-The PCSA model for group singing based interventions makes the following recommendations (see table 4)
+The PCSA model for group singing-based interventions makes the following recommendations (see Table 4).

-Table 4: Recommendations for practice based on the PCSA model
+Table 4.
+Recommendations for Practice Based on the PCSA Model.

-Recommendations for practice
+Recommendations for Practice

 - A group singing intervention should take a person-centred approach.
-Core conditions should be provided for security and growth/self-actualization and to ensure the activity is facilitating intrinsic motivations not undermining them as explained by CET (Deci & Ryan, 2000, 2008; Durrant, 2005; Judd & Pooley, 2014; present study) - A group singing intervention should satisfy all three of the basic psychological needs as proposed by SDT; autonomy, competence and relatedness/belonging and not neglect any one of them (Deci & Ryan, 2008; present study) - A group singing intervention should recognise the importance of social identity and self-realization for positive health and wellbeing outcomes as highlighted by the present study, Deci and Ryan (2000, 2008) and Miquelon and Vallerand (2006, 2008). - A group singing intervention should be accessible and inclusive for all regardless of ability, confidence, or social status (Clift, 2010; Judd & Pooley, 2014; Present study). - A primary focus of a group singing intervention should be raising self-esteem for participants through increased competence and self-efficacy (Lagace, Briand, Desrosiers & Lariviere, 2016; present study). - Group-dynamics should be carefully managed in a group singing intervention to facilitate and not undermine psychosocial benefits (Judd & Pooley, 2014; Reagon et al., 2016; present study).
+Core conditions should be provided for security and growth/ self-actualisation and to ensure the activity is facilitating intrinsic motivations not undermining them as explained by CET (Deci & Ryan, 2000, 2008; Durrant, 2005; Judd & Pooley, 2014; present study) - A group singing intervention should satisfy all three of the basic psychological needs as proposed by SDT; autonomy, competence and relatedness/belonging and not neglect any one of them (Deci & Ryan, 2008; present study) - A group singing intervention should recognise the importance of social identity and self-realisation for positive health and wellbeing outcomes as highlighted by the present study, Deci and Ryan (2000, 2008) and Miquelon and Vallerand (2006, 2008). - A group singing intervention should be accessible and inclusive for all regardless of ability, confidence, or social status (Clift, 2010; Judd & Pooley, 2014; present study). - A primary focus of a group singing intervention should be raising self-esteem for participants through increased competence and self-efficacy (Lagace et al., 2016; present study). - Group dynamics should be carefully managed in a group singing intervention to facilitate and not undermine psychosocial benefits (Judd & Pooley, 2014; Reagon et al., 2016; present study).

-This study had several limitations.
-The main researcher and interviewer was the leader of the choir featured in the study.
-This could have presented some response bias from participants with whom she had a personal relationship, as well as reporting bias due to the researcher's vested interest.
-To attempt to reduce these biases a second member of the research team reviewed the data and themes to provide a balanced analysis and detect any interview bias.
+personal relationship, as well as reporting bias due to the researcher's vested interest.
+To attempt to reduce these biases, a second member of the research team reviewed the data and themes to provide a balanced analysis and detect any interview bias.
 A further weakness to this study is that it only includes women, so the perspective of men is neglected.
 Platt (2009) found trends for gender and race in social participation research.
 Bangladeshi and Pakistani men and women were less likely to seek organised activities outside the home than White or Indian counterparts.
 The same was true of Black African women.
 Risk of social isolation was generally higher for women across the board with Black Caribbean and Black African women experiencing the highest risk.
-Further study on specific ethnic minority groups, gender groups and other marginalized groups such as disabled and LGBTQ+ communities, should be considered for future research.
+Further study on specific ethnic minority groups, gender groups and other marginalised groups such as disabled and LGBTQ+ communities, should be considered for future research.